-Treatment of mild high blood pressure (140/90 to 150/100 millimeters of mercury [mm Hg]) depends on many factors.
+For mild to moderate high blood pressure (140/90 to 159/109 millimeters of mercury [mm Hg]), treatment depends on many factors.
 Doctors may recommend reducing physical activity to possibly help lower blood pressure.
 If reduced activity does not lower blood pressure, many experts recommend treatment with antihypertensive drugs.
 Whether the benefits of these drugs outweigh the risks is unclear.
 However, if the kidneys are not functioning normally, drugs are needed.
 If high blood pressure is not controlled well, the kidneys may be damaged further.

-If blood pressure is moderately high (150/100 to 180/110 mm Hg), treatment with antihypertensive drugs is recommended (see Table: Antihypertensive Drugs).
-Treatment can reduce the risk of stroke and other complications due to very high blood pressure.
+For severe high blood pressure (160/110 mm Hg or higher), treatment with antihypertensive drugs is recommended (see Table: Antihypertensive Drugs).
+Treatment can reduce the risk of stroke and other complications due to high blood pressure.

-If blood pressure is very high (180/110 mm Hg or higher), women are evaluated immediately because risk of complications for women and/or the fetus is high.
+For very high blood pressure (180/110 mm Hg or higher), women are evaluated immediately because risk of complications for women and/or the fetus is high.
 If women wish to continue the pregnancy despite the risk, they often require several antihypertensive drugs.
 They may be hospitalized toward the end of the pregnancy.
 If their condition worsens, doctors may recommend ending the pregnancy.

 Women are taught to check their blood pressure at home.
-Doctors periodically do tests to determine how well the kidneys are functioning and ultrasonography to determine how well the fetus is growing.
+Doctors periodically do tests to determine how well the kidneys and liver are functioning and do ultrasonography to determine how well the fetus is growing.

-If pregnant women have moderately high or very high blood pressure, the baby is typically delivered at 38 to 39 weeks.
+If pregnant women have moderately high to very high blood pressure, the baby is typically delivered at 37 to 39 weeks.
 It is delivered earlier if the fetus is growing slowly, the fetus is having problems, or the woman has severe preeclampsia.

 Generic NameSelect Brand Names